Skip to main content

 Our old faithful map at the top of the article should help your orientation if you are not familiar with Arbury history.

-Just remember: the historic Arbury Meadows = much of the Arbury part of the Council's 'King's Hedges Ward'; the real (historic) King's Hedges/King's Hedge = a small farm north of the Guided Busway.
+Just remember: the historic Arbury Meadows = much of the Arbury part of the Council's 'King's Hedges Ward' and a swathe of land south of Arbury Road; the real (historic) King's Hedges/King's Hedge = a small farm north of the Guided Busway.

 Click on each article for a readable view.